Cardinals rookie Josh Rosen showing characteristics of a veteran

 That's quarterback Josh Rosen, the 10th overall pick from the 2018 draft, and his stall is situated next to veteran quarterbacks Sam Bradford and Mike Glennon so he can try to soak in their knowledge.
 Rosen might be learning on the job like all rookies, but he's already showing the characteristics of a player with more experience.

-Rosen threw an interception in his first NFL training camp practice on Saturday, but he'll remain aggresive.
-His goal is to make the basics of lining up and play calling second nature so he can do what he was drafted to do -- zip the ball all over the field.
+Rosen threw an interception in his first NFL training camp practice on Saturday, but he'll remain aggressive.
+His goal is to make the basics of lining up and playcalling second nature so he can do what he was drafted to do: zip the ball all over the field.

 "You can never give the ball to the other team," he said.
 "But I'm not going to play overly conservative and not play like who I am.
 But you just kind of have to feel that soft spot.
 I'm aggressive and like to take shots, but you have to be aware of situations and not make it too easy for the other team to get the ball."